-At last month’s GEEK expo in Margate, Replay Events converted the massive Hall by the Sea into a retro gaming heaven.
-Hundreds of consoles ranging from the NES to the PlayStation 4 were placed around the space, every one of them with a player sat right in front.
-It was good to see older gamers smile at the classics they remembered from their childhood while their young kids picked up the controllers with the same level of enthusiasm.
+At last month’s GEEK expo in Margate, Replay Events converted the Hall by the Sea into a retro gaming heaven.
+It was good to see older gamers smile at the classics from their childhood while their young kids picked up the controllers with the same level of enthusiasm.

 While my stepson was taking on my other-half at Street Fighter, I noticed a family standing nearby.
 The son was competing in a Halo tournament as his parents looked on; and his younger sister had decided to sit down as a nearby PlayStation while they waited for him.
 She was happily playing Street Fighter V and had set up a match between R. Mika and Cammy when I saw her.